hanniedong/patient-dashboard/README.md

   - Enable simple field equality search to quickly retrieve specific patient records based on various criteria.
 - **Filtering Options:**
   - Implement field filtering to facilitate refined searches based on specific parameters.
-- **Usability Prioritization:**
-  - Prioritize ease of use and efficiency in search functionality to enhance provider productivity.

 ## Technologies Used:
 - React.js/ Next.js for front-end development.